How to choose where checks are on axes in r

 When creating visualizations in R, the placement of check marks on axes can have a significant impact on the readability and interpretation of the data.
 Here are some considerations to keep in mind when deciding where to place checks:

-See also How to unlock the axe in infinite warfare
+See also How to enter the minty axe code

 1. Data Distribution